 Power Requirements for Your Home Generator

 You must also estimate the power requirements at home to determine the size of generator that you will buy.
 You can get the exact wattage of your appliances by referring to the owner’s manual.
 Add up the wattage and multiply it by two to determine the estimated wattage you need at home.
-If you are to get a standby generator, make sure that it has an automatic transfer switch that can detect a power outage and turn on the generator.
+If you are to get a standby generator, make sure that it has an automatic transfer switch.
+This will detect a power outage and turn on the generator.

-It should also have an automatic voltage regulator that stops voltage fluctuations that may damage appliances like home theater sound system, television, and computer.
-A quality standby generator must also have an auto safety shutdown that would activate during unsafe operating conditions like low coolant, low oil pressure, and low oil levels.
-It must also have circuit breakers to prevent damage to connected equipment, and liquid cooling that can make the generator run quietly and reliably.
+It should also have an automatic voltage regulator.
+This will stop voltage fluctuations that may damage appliances like home theater sound system, television, and computer.
+A quality standby generator must also have an auto safety shutdown.
+It would activate during unsafe operating conditions like low coolant, low oil pressure, and low oil levels.
+It must also have circuit breakers to prevent damage to connected equipment.
+Liquid cooling will make the generator run quietly and reliably.

 If you choose a portable generator, choose one with at least 5,000 KW.
 That output would be enough to power several lights and a refrigerator so your food won’t become spoiled.
-You’d also need to look into the weight, dimensions, handle and wheel type of the generator if you intend to transport it regularly.
+You’d also need to access the generator’s weight, dimensions, handle and wheel type if you intend to transport it regularly.
 Once you have bought a home generator, keep in mind basic safety tips.

 For example, do not add gas while the portable generator is running.
 You must never overload a generator.
 Remember to always use heavy duty extension cords to prevent equipment damage and fires.
-As you can see, having a generator at home can give you peace of mind knowing that you can have backup power in case of a power outage.
+Having a generator at home can give you peace of mind knowing that you can have backup power in case of a power outage.
 Generators let us enjoy simple conveniences like lights and electric fans while camping out.
-Indeed, generators are one machine that we have to be thankful for as it makes our lives a little more comfortable.
+Generators can make our lives a little more comfortable.